uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

   - It enables applications to store data locally while offline, then synchronize it with CouchDB and compatible servers when the application is back online
   - PouchDB is not a self-contained database;
     - it is a CouchDB-style abstraction layer over other databases.
-    - PouchDB supports all modern browsers, using IndexedDB under the hood and falling back to WebSQL where IndexedDB isn't supported.
+    - PouchDB supports all modern browsers, using IndexedDB under the hood
     - In Node.js, PouchDB uses LevelDB under the hood, and also supports many other backends via the LevelUP ecosystem.
   - The main benefit is to be able to replicate data with any CouchDB compatible endpoint.
     - Because of the CouchDB compatibility, PouchDB has to do a lot of overhead in handling the revision tree of document, which is why it can show bad performance for bigger datasets.